Introduction (article structure)

 The introduction of any article should be an "executive summary" that captures the essence of the article.
 This is especially true of a standard article.
 Any points should be brief and expanded later on in the article.
-It should not contain any references or bullet points.
+It should not contain any bullet points.
 The length will vary, but it should not exceed four sentences in the vast majority of cases, and will usually be one paragraph.
 The "introduction" is the only section that every article will have.

 Plural vs singular and bold

-The first sentence should start with the title and it should be in bold.
+The first sentence should contain the title and it should be in bold.
 In most cases, the plural form of the article name is used rather than the singular form.
 In other words the first sentence of the article with title "X" should start with "X are..."

 e.g. "Meningiomas are..."

 In some cases, pluralising is not appropriate and 'The' or 'A' may need to be inserted before the title (as is the case in this article).
 There are some cases where this form is preferred, mainly when the article is about an anatomical structure.
 In such cases, the preceding article ('The' or 'A') should not be bold.

 Regardless of whether the singular/plural form is used, it may be helpful to provide the singular/plural form in brackets following the emboldened title word if the singular/plural ending does not follow regular English rules.